 NATIONAL CRIMINAL COURTS STATISTICS

-This publication presents statistics about defendants dealt with by the criminal jurisdiction of the Higher (Supreme and Intermediate), Magistrates' and Children's Courts of Australia, for the period 1 July 2009 to 30 June 2010.
-Defendants include persons charged with criminal offences for each court level as well as organisations charged with criminal offences for the Higher and Magistrates' Courts.
+This publication presents statistics about defendants dealt with by the criminal jurisdiction of the Higher (Supreme and Intermediate), Magistrates' and Children's Courts of Australia, for the period 1 July 2007 to 30 June 2008.
+Defendants include persons as well as organisations (for the Higher and Magistrates' Courts only) charged with criminal offences.
 The statistics are based on data extracted from administrative records held by state and territory agencies responsible for courts administration.
-The statistics have been compiled according to national standards and classifications (see Explanatory Notes paragraphs 19-27).
+The statistics have been compiled according to national standards and classifications (see Explanatory Notes paragraphs 20-26).

 The statistics provide a profile of the characteristics of defendants, as well as data about the offences for which they have been charged, their guilt or innocence, and sentence outcomes for those proven guilty.

 For ease of reading, some terms have been abbreviated throughout this publication: 'principal sentence' is referred to as 'sentence' and 'principal offence' is referred to as 'offence'.
-The term 'and related offences' has also been omitted for the following offence categories: homicide and related offences; sexual assault and related offences; robbery, extortion and related offences; theft and related offences; and fraud, deception and related offences.
+The term 'and related offences' has also been omitted for the following offences: homicide and related offences; sexual assault and related offences; abduction and related offences; robbery, extortion and related offences; theft and related offences; and deception and related offences.